redux-saga/redux-saga/README.md

 For example, in the counter sample, TIMEOUT effects get also logged into the console, so we don't miss any event in the application.

-Another benefit (not tested yet), is when replying actions in the devtools.
+Another benefit (not tested yet), could be when replying actions in the devtools.
 We can disable the service execution step and only use the recorded effect response.

-# How does it work

 Example with the 'incrementAsync' action from counter sample app.